 In addition, any rider who is seen receiving support from an unregistered vehicle parked on the route will be disqualified.

 You may park a registered support vehicle anywhere that is not on the actual route.
-For example, if you wish to park 5 metres off the route on a side road, then this is fine.
 You can also park in properly marked laybys on the route that are marked with an appropriate sign.

 Almost everything.
-All food and drink at controls is free, as are showers and dormitories.
+All food and drink at controls is included in the entry fee, as are showers and dormitories.
 We'll also supply free towels, blankets and earplugs.
-Any bike repairs we carry out for you are also free, but you will have to pay for spare parts.
+Any bike repairs that our volunteers carry out for you are also free, but you will have to pay for spare parts.

 Most controls will offer the same facilities: